 - The consumer suffered damages as a result

-For a free legal consultation with a product liability lawyer serving Westerville, call (614) 538-1116
+For a free legal consultation with a product liability attorney in Westerville, call (614) 538-1116

 Basis of Product Liability – Defective Design, Manufacture, or Label